 Investing in whisky, like all forms of investment, carries risks.
 To assess the risks properly, it is good to consider what type of investor you are.
-This provides guidance when assembling your investment portfolio.
+This provides guidance when building your investment portfolio.
 There are essentially three forms of investing: defensive, offensive, and neutral.
 Below, we explain these forms further.

 1. Defensive investing: